 Agostino Gemelli University Polyclinic , Rome , Italy

-Link Campus University , Rome , Italy
+Catholic University of the Sacred Heart , Rome , Italy

-Aim: To report our personal experience in hindfoot reconstruction using an anterolateral thigh (ALT) free flap following radical resection of a high-grade synovial sarcoma.
+Aim To report our personal experience in hindfoot reconstruction using an anterolateral thigh (ALT) free flap

-Methods The patient underwent clinical and imaging assessments, and a biopsy of the lesion confirmed the diagnosis of synovial sarcoma (SS) of the hindfoot.
-A multidisciplinary team was involved to define the most appropriate therapeutic strategy.
+diagnosis of synovial sarcoma (SS) of the hindfoot.
+A multidisciplinary team was involved to define the most

-Conclusion The complex management of this rare disease requires a dedicated reference center for foot and ankle surgery, supported by a multidisciplinary team including expert orthopedic and plastic surgeons, as well as specialized oncologists, to ensure accurate diagnosis and appropriate treatment.
+Conclusion The complex management of this rare disease requires a dedicated reference centre for foot and

 Nothing to declare.